- If the Adobe installer failed to initialize, you won't be able to manage the apps and services tied to your Adobe account.

 - If successful, an Adobe Creative Cloud Tool completed successfully message will appear.

-- Re-run the installer and check for any improvements.
+- Re-run the installer provided in the first solution and check for any improvements.

 FAQ: Learn more about Adobe Creative Cloud

-- How do I fix installer failed to initialize?
+- How do I fix an Adobe installer failed to initialize error?

 - Why is my Creative Cloud not updating?